pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-10-antipaxoi-kerkyra-front-surfing.md

 When I came on deck, I saw the other captain trying to stare me to death.
 We had three options: shorten our chain, reanchor or leave.
 The staring captain had obviously no intention of letting out a few meters of chain to disentangle our boats.
 I could almost hear him think: "I was here first, I'm not moving a single inch."
 Barbara said, "If we reanchor we're gonna be wide awake anyway.
 The wind is good.
 Let's just go."

-We pulled in the anchor, deployed the Code D and sailed off.
+We pulled in the anchor, deployed the {{% explain "gennaker" "a large light sail that is used when the wind comes _from the side_ of your boat" %}} and sailed off.
 Barbara gave a little wave to the grumpy captain, who was still busy giving us the death stare.
 He didn't wave back.

 {{< two-images src1="IMG_7288.jpg" alt1="Slowly waking up" src2="IMG_7291.jpg" alt2="Tea for breakfast" >}}

 The wind wasn't much, but it came from behind us and the sea was flat, so we made about 3 knots.
-I wanted to change the Code D for the spinnaker.
+I wanted to change the gennaker for the {{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}}.
 This was a good decision.
 Our speed increased to 6 knots and our estimated time of arrival changed from 23:30 to 17:30.
 Very rewarding for 5 minutes of work.

 {{< image src="IMG_7295.jpg" alt="Nice day for sailing" ratio="16x9" >}}